By Norman Bordadora

 Years after the Hague agreement was signed, the NDFP would invoke its provisions again and again, especially since the GPH, according to the front, repeatedly violated the spirit and the letter of the agreement.
 The NDFP is the umbrella organization of revolutionary groups in the Philippines, among them the Communist Party of the Philippines.

 Next to be signed, on June 14, 1994 was the Breukelen Joint Statement.
 Here, confidence-building and goodwill measures are stated as voluntary undertakings of both parties.
 The NDFP asserts that political prisoners should not be treated and convicted as common criminals.
+In the Breukelen Joint Statement, too, the NDFP endorsed the indemnification of victims of human-rights violations under the Marcos dictatorship and proposed the allocation to the victims of at least 30 percent of whatever money recovered from Marcos’s ill-gotten wealth.

 Under the Jasig, both parties have the inherent right to issue documents of identification to its negotiators, consultants, staffers, security and other personnel.
 Such documents, it says, shall be duly recognized as safe-conduct passes.